jay-joshy/allergyguide/content/contribute.md

 ## Contribution process

+### Content

-Prerequisites: 1) there are staff who we have available to proofread drafts for topic sections 2) there is an editor who can take charge over the 'section' 3) We have a google drive "Resident Contributor Dashboard" (i.e. showing available topics and who’s working on what) to organize our efforts
+Prerequisites: A) there are staff available to proofread drafts for topic sections B) there is an editor who can take charge over the 'section' C) We have a google drive "Resident Contributor Dashboard" (i.e. showing available topics and who’s working on what) to organize our efforts

 1. Resident or fellow picks a topic they wish to do, and connect with editor for that 'section' (to be defined later)
 2. Timeline is set for 1st rough draft (~ 2 weeks?)